 On May 20, 1915 men and women of the Town of Minong voted for the School District No. 1.
 There were only 45 voters.
 There were 44 voters for a district free high school and 1 vote against.
 The Village of Minong was incorporated the same year.
 By 1917, the school had five teachers and Principal Grover C. Fillbach.

-Earlier in the 1920’s basketball was the only competitive sport.
+Earlier in the 1920’s, basketball was the only competitive sport.
 The players traveled by train.
 Players would stay at a hotel or at homes of the other team players when they played games out-of-town.
 Then the players went home the next day.
-The school had a fine girls’ basketball team at that time.

 In 1942, school districts in the Town of Minong came together with the Minong School District, No. 1.
 During the year of 1949, districts in the Town of Frog Creek came together with Minong.
 The Gordon School was built in 1960.
 It had 3 classrooms, a main room, kitchen, office and a boiler room.
 By 1966 the school had 332 students.
 The school needed more space so a metal building was built in 1968 for a wood shop, three classrooms, and a furnace room.
 A new lunchroom, kitchen, and three more classrooms were built in 1972.

-On November 4, 1975 a referendum was posed to the community to borrow $1, 100,000.00 for building a new Kindergarten through sixth grade elementary school in Minong and an addition to the Gordon Elementary School.
-The vote lost by a big amount.
+On November 4, 1975 a referendum was posed to the community to borrow $1,100,000.00 for building a new Kindergarten through sixth grade elementary school in Minong and an addition to the Gordon Elementary School.
+The vote lost by a large amount.

 During the 1975 school year a two unit portable classroom was bought and put in at the Minong School.
 Early in 1976 a high school principal was hired.
 Two more portable classrooms were bought and were ready for the 1976-77 school years.
 A new hardwood floor that replaced a concrete floor was put in the gym in 1977.